 Careers / Further study

-This Masters Dissertation (Distance Learning) module can contribute towards the MSc Rehabilitation.
+This level 7 (Masters level) module can contribute towards the MSc Rehabilitation.

 The syllabus is dictated by the nature of the area/topic of study agreed between the learner and identified academic supervisor.

 Independent learning underpins the teaching and learning strategy on the dissertation module.
 You will have an identified dissertation supervisor and approximately 20 hours supervision.
 Supervision includes contact hours with the supervisor and formative feedback on draft work.

 Working effectively with their dissertation supervisor, you will be expected to: